utkinn/PyGmod/_sources/reference/lua.rst.txt

     .. data:: G

         Lua Global table.
-Can be indexed to get :class:`LuaObject` instances.
+Can be indexed to get and set :class:`LuaObject` instances.

         For example::

             MsgN = G['MsgN']
             MsgN('Hi there!')

+            # Fooling everyone that we are in neither server nor client realm >:-D
+            G['CLIENT'] = False
+            G['SERVER'] = False